 Thailand is a hot spot for scuba divers in South East Asia and there are a variety of dive locations for both experienced scuba divers and those looking to tick an open water dive course off their bucket list.But where are the best spots to scuba dive in Thailand?

 For those who are super, budget-conscious Koh Tao offers one of the cheapest places on the planet to learn to scuba dive Dive sites like Chumphon Pinnancle and Sail Rock offer up some of the best scuba diving here with frequent visits from bull sharks (more info on this below) and whale sharks being a huge draw for divers of all levels.

 Those looking to go all out the Similan Islands off the West Coast are arguably the best spot for diving in Thailand.
 With world-famous spots like Richelieu Rock and Elephant Head Rock, there is a variety of sites to explore – from sprawling coral gardens to deep-sea pinnacles and awesome swim-throughs.

 Open from Nov – early May the best way to experience the Similan Islands is on a scuba dive liveaboard, with Khao Lak being one of the best places to depart from.

 If you’re looking for the perfect balance of price and dive site quality I’d definitely recommend scuba diving on Phi Phi.

-Although dive courses here are pricier than Koh Tao the variety and quality of dive sites is much better and includes wall dives, coral gardens and 2 wreck dives too which are both awesome sites to tick off your bucket list!
+Although dive courses here are pricier than Koh Tao the variety and quality of dive sites are much better and include wall dives, coral gardens and 2 wreck dives too which are both awesome sites to tick off your bucket list!